A stable infinity-category of Lagrangian cobordisms: Introduction

 Consequently, the Yoneda functor induces an equivalence

 \end{conjecture}

-\begin{remark} Together with Conjecture~\ref{conj: point endos}, this would imply that the base change $\Lag_{X}(T^*X)\otimes_{\cE} \Q$ is equivalent to the differential graded category of perfect modules over the differential graded algebra of chains $C_{-*}(\Omega_x X, \BQ)$.
+\begin{remark} Suppose $X$ is Spin.
+Together with Conjecture~\ref{conj: point endos}, this would imply that the base change $\Lag_{X}(T^*X)\otimes_{\cE} \Q$ is equivalent to the differential graded category of perfect modules over the differential graded algebra of chains $C_{-*}(\Omega_x X, \BQ)$.
 This would be parallel to work ~\cite{AbbSchw1, AbbSchw2, Abouyoneda, Aboucrit, Abougenerate} on the wrapped Fukaya category.
 See Conjecture~\ref{conj: fukaya} below. \end{remark}

 Now we would like to generalize Conjecture~\ref{conj: cotangent bundles} when we take a more general conical Lagrangian $\Lambda\subset T^*X$.
 It will be convenient to adopt the point of view on constructible topology developed in the appendix of~\cite{dag6}.
 Let us first reformulate Conjecture~\ref{conj: cotangent bundles} in these terms.